vuejs/v2.vuejs.org/src/v2/guide/list.md

 ```

 Podría agregar una nueva propiedad de `edad` al objeto de `userProfile` anidado con:
-You could add a new `edad` property to the nested `userProfile` object with:

 ``` js
 Vue.set(vm.userProfile, 'edad', 27)
 ```

 También puede usar el método de instancia vm. `$Set`, que es un alias para el `Vue.setz global:
-You can also use the `vm.$set` instance method, which is an alias for the global `Vue.set`:

 ``` js
 vm.$set(vm.userProfile, 'edad', 27)